Guardians of the Galaxy Vol. 2 poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Guardians of the Galaxy Vol. 2 against these established plot points, we can identify how James Gunn utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Guardians of the Galaxy Vol. 2 within the action genre.

 James Gunn's Structural Approach